-Content is (rather obviously) what the site contains.
+Content is (rather obviously) what the website contains.
 It is perhaps the most important of the three factors, yet it is the one that’s most often ignored.
-A site with poor content is very likely to be overlooked, no matter what other factors may come into play.
+A webpage with poor content is very likely to be overlooked, no matter what other factors may come into play.
 Content helps shape the aesthetics as well as the marketing communication of the business website.

-The Psychological factors govern how trust is built up between the consumer and the retailer.
+The psychological factors govern how trust is built up between the consumer and the retailer.
 Handing over cash (or at least your credit card or PayPal details) is always a leap of faith, so trust is crucial.
-Consumers need to be reassured that they are going to get what they paid for, and not a sub-standard item that bears no relationship to the hi-res product image on the checkout page.
+Consumers need to be reassured that they will get what they paid for, and not a sub-standard item that bears no relationship to the hi-res product image on the checkout page.

-The best way of creating trust is to have a site that’s full of good content and that works as it is expected to work.
-Consumers have warmed up to the online experience and become extremely internet-savvy; they will easily spot a site that’s not all it’s cracked up to be.
+The best way of creating trust is to have a website having good content, and that works as it is expected to.
+Consumers have warmed up to the online experience and become internet-savvy; they will quickly spot a website that’s not all it’s cracked up to be.

 Studies about the entire end-to-end process of the consumer experience are notoriously hard to find.
-It is not surprising, since there are many factors that create the ideal shopping experience.
-Studies have been done on each individual aspect of the experience, but very few on the process as a whole.
+It is not surprising since many factors can create an ideal shopping experience.

-It is important to note that you should never take each element of the consumer engagement process as an isolated process.
-Each part should form an important aspect of what makes the site function well as whole.
-If you take this approach when constructing a site, then you will be much more likely to create a site that creates a satisfactory, end-to-end experience for your potential customers.
+Customer engagement optimization is not an isolated process.
+Each aspect of your optimization process should improve the overall website performance.
+If you take this approach when constructing a site, you are likely to create a site that ensures a satisfactory, end-to-end experience for your potential customers.

-To create a well-rounded website, you need to work on all three factors – content, function and psychological – and make sure they are fully integrated.
+To create a well-rounded website, you need to work on all three factors—content, functionality, and psychology.
+Also, ensure they are fully integrated.
 If you work as hard as you can on this ‘holy trinity’ of website design, you’re guaranteed to end up with a site that will engage your customers as much as, or even better than its real-world counterpart.
-As far as your customers are concerned, you site will appear as if it was uniquely tailored for them.
+As far as your customers are concerned, an optimized website will appear as if it was personalized for them.

-How you create the combination of these factors that works best for you will vary depending on your business’s specific goals, and the audience you are seeking to target.
+Your business’ specific goals define how you create the combination of these factors that works best for you and the audience you intend to target.
 For example, if your products or services are typically expensive or of a sensitive nature, then your consumers will want to know that you run a secure business.
-If you sell confidential products, then your customers will need to understand that you are not going to be selling their information to third-party vendors.
-In both these cases, security is much more of an issue to the people using your site than the colour of your CTA buttons, or whether your users can select a personal skin.
+Likewise, if you sell confidential products, your customers need assurance that you will not sell their information to third-party vendors.
+In both cases, security is much more of an issue to the people using your site than the color of your CTA buttons or whether your users can select a personal skin.

 Elements of content